vemonitor/emon_tools/README.md

 3. **Check Requirements**: Review the module's requirements in the `setup.cfg` file or on the PyPI page to ensure compatibility with your system.

 ### Global Installation
-To install the entire emon-tools package along with all dependencies, run the following command:
+To install the entire emon-tools package along with all dependencies—and to ensure you get the latest version—run:

 ```
-pip install emon-tools["all"]
+pip install emon-tools["all"] --upgrade
 ```

 Included Dependencies: